Angiogenesis: Angiogenesis for cardiovascular disease

 Angiogenesis represents an excellent therapeutic target for the treatment of cardiovascular disease.
 It is a potent, physiological process that underlies the natural manner in which our bodies respond to a diminution of blood supply to vital organs, namely neoangiogenesis: the production of new collateral vessels to overcome the ischemic insult.
 A large number of preclinical studies have been performed with protein-, gene- and cell-based therapies in animal models of cardiac ischemia, as well as models of peripheral artery disease.
 Reproducible and credible successes in these early animal studies led to high enthusiasm that this new therapeutic approach could be rapidly translated to a clinical benefit for millions of patients in the Western world with these disorders.
 A decade of clinical testing both gene- and protein-based therapies designed to stimulate angiogenesis in underperfused tissues and organs, however, has led from one disappointment to another.
 Although all of these preclinical readouts, which offered great promise for the transition of angiogenesis therapy from animals to humans, were in one fashion or another, incorporated into early stage clinical trials, the FDA has, to date (2007), insisted that the primary endpoint for approval of an angiogenic agent must be an improvement in exercise performance of treated patients.

 These failures suggested that either these are the wrong molecular targets to induce neovascularization, that they can only be effectively used if formulated and administered correctly, or that their presentation in the context of the overall cellular microenvironment may play a vital role in their utility.
 It may be necessary to present these proteins in a way that mimics natural signaling events, including the concentration, spatial and temporal profiles, and their simultaneous or sequential presentation with other appropriate factors.

 Exercise

+Early experimental evidence that skeletal muscle contraction induces vascular endothelial growth factor (VEGF) expression came from studies using electrically stimulated muscle.
+In a rat model, Hang et al. (1995) demonstrated that electrically stimulated skeletal muscle exhibited significant upregulation of VEGF expression, establishing skeletal muscle fibers as an active source of angiogenic signaling.
+This work preceded later exercise-training studies and contributed to the understanding of VEGF as a contraction-responsive factor involved in skeletal muscle angiogenesis.

 Angiogenesis is generally associated with aerobic exercise and endurance exercise.
-While arteriogenesis produces network changes that allow for a large increase in the amount of total flow in a network, angiogenesis causes changes that allow for greater nutrient delivery over a long period of time.
+While arteriogenesis produces network changes that enable a large increase in total flow, angiogenesis produces changes that enable greater nutrient delivery over a longer period.
 Capillaries are designed to provide maximum nutrient delivery efficiency, so an increase in the number of capillaries allows the network to deliver more nutrients in the same amount of time.
 A greater number of capillaries also allows for greater oxygen exchange in the network.
 This is vitally important to endurance training, because it allows a person to continue training for an extended period of time.
 However, no experimental evidence suggests that increased capillarity is required in endurance exercise to increase the maximum oxygen delivery.